-Furthermore, the business cycle behavior of labor selection in our model is well in line with the empirical evidence on recruiting intensity.
+with the empirical evidence on recruiting intensity.
 According to Davis et al. (2013) and Gavazza et al. (2018), a collapse of recruiting intensity can explain the decline of matching efficiency in the Great Recession.
 Increased hiring standards could be one important dimension of recruiting intensity, although there may be many others.
-While our paper focuses on the time series dimension of the data, Baydur (2017) shows that a selection model can also replicate important cross-sectional dimensions of the data (e.g.
+While our paper focuses on the time series dimension of the data, Baydur (2017) shows that a selection model can also replicate important cross-sectional dimensions of the data (e.g. the cross-sectional behavior of vacancy yields, as outlined by Davis et al. (2013)).